SQream/sqream_docs/data_ingestion/parquet.rst

 Making Parquet Files Accessible to Workers
 ================================================================
-To give workers access to files every node must have the same view of the storage being used.
+To give workers access to files, every node must have the same view of the storage being used.

 * For files hosted on NFS, ensure that the mount is accessible from all servers.

 * For HDFS, ensure that SQream servers have access to the HDFS name node with the correct user-id.
-For more information, see :ref:`hdfs` guide for more information.
+For more information, see :ref:`hdfs` guide.

 * For S3, ensure network access to the S3 endpoint.
-For more information, see :ref:`s3` guide for more information.
+For more information, see :ref:`s3` guide.

 Creating a Table
 ===============================================
-Before loading data, you must build the CREATE TABLE to correspond with the file structure of the inserted table.
+Before loading data, you must create a table that corresponds to the file structure of the table you wish to insert.

 The example in this section is based on the source nba.parquet table shown below: